Oxford Civil War History Guided Tour

 Broad Street, University Of Oxford, Oxford, OX1 3BG

-See the Old Schools Quadrangle and visit the Divinity School.
-Learn about this history of the old university library and how it was rescued and endowed by Thomas Bodley.
-Hear about what happened when Charlies I tried to borrow a book from the library and learn why Oliver Cromwell is listed among the library’s benefactors!
-Hear about how the British parliament met in Oxford in 1625 and in 1644. n.b. for a full tour of the Bodleian Library please refer to the Bodleian Library website.
+See the Old Schools Quadrangle and visit the 15th Century Divinity School.
+Learn about the history of the old university library and how it was rescued and endowed by Thomas Bodley.
+Hear about what happened when Charlies I tried to borrow a book from the library and learn why Oliver Cromwell is listed among the library’s benefactors.
+Hear about how the British parliament met in Oxford in 1625 and in 1644.
+N.B. for a full tour of the Bodleian Library please refer to the Bodleian Library website.
 Most tours go on sale in person on the morning of the visit!
-Ask us for help!!

 10 minutes • Admission Ticket Included